steemit/jussi/docs/CONFIGURATION.md

 - Required fields are missing
 - Values are out of valid ranges
-- Upstream URLs are unreachable (if validation is enabled)
 - JSON syntax is invalid

 ## Example Configurations